MarcPorciuncula/react-motion-flip-animated/README.md

 - `spring`: SpringConfig (optional)

-  This is a react-motion [spring config](https://github.com/chenglou/react-motion#--spring-val-number-config-springhelperconfig--opaqueconfig), which has the shape `{ stiffness: number (optional), damping: number (optional), precision: (optional) }`, you can use this to configure the physics of the animation.
+  This is a react-motion [spring config](https://github.com/chenglou/react-motion#--spring-val-number-config-springhelperconfig--opaqueconfig), which has the shape `{ stiffness: number (optional), damping: number (optional), precision: number (optional) }`, you can use this to configure the physics of the animation.

 - `transitionBegan`: function (optional)